uva-cs3140-fa22/uva-cs3140-fa22.github.io/syllabus.md

 safety of the University community.
 If you would rather keep this information confidential, there are Confidential Employees you can talk to on Grounds (See [http://www.virginia.edu/justreportit/confidential_resources.pdf](http://www.virginia.edu/justreportit/confidential_resources.pdf)).
 The worst possible situation would be for you or your friend to remain silent when there are so many here willing and able to help.

+As your professors and as people, know that we care about you and your well-being and stand ready to provide support and resources as we can.
+As faculty members, we are a responsible employee, which means that we are required by University policy and by federal law to report certain kinds of conduct that you report to us to the University's Title IX Coordinator.
+The Title IX Coordinator's job is to ensure that the reporting student receives the resources and support that they need, while also determining whether further action is necessary to ensure survivor safety and the safety of the University community.